 When this feature is enabled (switch #8 UP or from the digital interface) the master will expect to discover a predefined number of modules.
-If the number of modules is lower than the expected, the unit will generate a fault indicating that there may be a problem with one or more modules.
+If the number of modules is lower than the expected, the unit will generate a "Too-Few Module" fault.
 This feature also fixes the analog interface scale based on the expected number of modules, making it independent from the actual number of modules that were discovered.